QuentinWidlocher/web-framework/README.md

 Virtually every javascript expression can be used inside the templating system.

+You can access the route `state` variable in your template, but remember to use state only when you want data to **persist** between renders, it's a waste of memory to use the `state` variable only to pass data to the template, use the bag instead.

 ## Routing

 To serve different pages, create your html pages with your server code somewhere. (let's say at the root of your project)